 Source

 Each new day comes with an opportunity to self-repair, rediscover, or re-invent yourself, or to just repair the damage done the day before.
-First impressions are one of those things that people say cannot be changed, and in the sense that it was the first time meeting someone it is true- you cannot un-meet someone and do it again.
-However, you can all but erase that impression with your next.
+First impressions are one of those things that people say cannot be changed, and in the sense that it was the first time meeting someone, sure that's true- you cannot un-meet someone and do it again.
+If you made a below-average first impression, you can all but erase that impression with a stronger-than-average follow up.
+In many cases, once your employer/GF/BF/ neighbor gets to know you, that awkward first meeting may become something you laugh about together and brings you closer.

-The first major rule is to dress according to the event.
-If you finally landed a date with that beautiful woman from the 3rd floor of your apartment building, show her that your meeting is important to you.
-Don’t be afraid to wear a tie for a woman.
-She’ll think, “Wow, he really was looking forward to this.”
-It’s not being desperate, its respect and chivalry.
-Secondly, when you dress, make sure it’s appropriate for the venue or the company you will be keeping there.
-Do not dress according to the person’s value to you, rather how you would expect each other to dress.
-If in doubt, dress conservatively but bring a sports jacket, just in case.
+The first rule is to dress according to the occasion's importance to you.
+If you finally landed a date with that beautiful woman from the 3rd floor of your apartment building, show her that your meeting is important to you and don’t be afraid to wear a tie for her.

-Unless you are having a crunk juice brunch with the Three 6 Mafia at Flava Flav’s crib, don’t be flashy with your accessories and jewelry, rather keep it classy and subdued.
-Most men just don’t appreciate subtlety and it is a shame.
+Unless you are having brunch with the Snoop at Flava Flav’s crib, don’t be flashy with your accessories and jewelry, rather keep it classy and subdued.
 Take a look at a couple things before you leave the house, a mental checklist.
-Your focal points will be the areas that are bound to come into contact with or be highly visible to others such as the colors and cleanliness of your clothing, your hair style, fingernails, shoes, your personal odor (whether cologne, aftershave or deodorant) and even the whites of your eyes.
+Your focal points will be the areas that are bound to come into contact with, or be highly visible to, others such as the colors and cleanliness of your clothing, your hair style, fingernails, shoes, your personal odor (whether body odor, cologne, aftershave or deodorant) and even the whites of your eyes.
 Don’t be too shy to buy some Visine, its not just for stoners- nothing looks worse than bloodshot, tired eyes.

 A Quick Poll